Senescence-associated secretory phenotype

 Senescence-associated secretory phenotype (SASP) is a phenotype associated with senescent cells wherein those cells secrete high levels of inflammatory cytokines, immune modulators, growth factors, and proteases.
 SASP may also consist of exosomes and ectosomes containing enzymes, microRNA, DNA fragments, chemokines, and other bioactive factors.
+Soluble urokinase plasminogen activator surface receptor is part of SASP, and has been used to identify senescent cells for senolytic therapy.
 Initially, SASP is immunosuppressive (characterized by TGF-β1 and TGF-β3) and profibrotic, but progresses to become proinflammatory (characterized by IL-1β, IL-6 and IL-8) and fibrolytic.
 SASP is the primary cause of the detrimental effects of senescent cells.

 SASP is heterogenous, with the exact composition dependent upon the senescent-cell inducer and the cell type.
 Interleukin 12 (IL-12) and Interleukin 10 (IL-10) are increased more than 200-fold in replicative senescence in contrast to stress-induced senescence or proteosome-inhibited senescence where the increases are about 30-fold or less.
 Tumor necrosis factor (TNF) is increased 32-fold in stress-induced senescence, 8-fold in replicative senescence, and only slightly in proteosome-inhibited senescence.
 Interleukin 6 (IL-6) and interleukin 8 (IL-8) are the most conserved and robust features of SASP.
+But some SASP components are anti-inflammatory.

+Senescence and SASP can also occur in post-mitotic cells, notably neurons.
+The SASP in senescent neurons can vary according to cell type, the initiator of senescence, and the stage of senescence.

 An online SASP Atlas serves as a guide to the various types of SASP.

 SASP is one of the three main features of senescent cells, the other two features being arrested cell growth, and resistance to apoptosis.
 SASP factors can include the anti-apoptotic protein Bcl-xL, but growth arrest and SASP production are independently regulated.
 Although SASP from senescent cells can kill neighboring normal cells, the apoptosis-resistance of senescent cells protects those cells from SASP.